 Did you know?
 In the Philippines most people pay as little taxes as they feel they can get away with.
 The people are aware that the money confiscated by governments is not well spend (something people in the West are catching up to).

 The people at the tax office do not like to deal with lawyers.”

 Those coming from the West know that every tax buck owed is squeezed out of you.
 One error in your tax return can have serious consequences.

 But in a lot of places the government does not have to ability to enforce tax laws to the dot.
 Or they simply have no interest in doing so as long as you spend your money locally and behave yourself.

 But Julius, What Are You Saying?

-Tax Free And Minding His Own Business
+Tax Free and Minding His Own Business

 Do you wish to understand exactly how this all works and how you can live tax-free?